box/box-typescript-sdk-gen/docs/groups.md

 - groupId `string`
   - The ID of the group.
 Example: "57645"
-- queryParams `GetGroupByIdQueryParamsArg`
+- queryParams `GetGroupByIdQueryParams`
   - Query parameters of getGroupById method
-- headers `GetGroupByIdHeadersArg`
+- headers `GetGroupByIdHeaders`
   - Headers of getGroupById method
 - cancellationToken `undefined | CancellationToken`
   - Token used for request cancellation.